Adrian "Fletch" Fletcher: Jac Naylor and Abigail Tait

 In an August 2017 interview with Digital Spy, series producer Kate Hall revealed that she had paired Fletch with Jac Naylor, the director of cardiothoracics, for a new storyline as she thought that they had a "palpable" connection.
 She billed the pairing as "delicious and electric" and compared it to Bruce Willis and Cybill Shepherd in Moonlighting or Cary Grant and Katharine Hepburn.
 On the comparison, Marcel told Laura-Jayne Tyler, writing for Inside Soap, that she loved playing the Moonlighting aspect of the relationship and that Walkinshaw would be Shepherd to her Willis.
 Hall confirmed that the storyline would begin on 29 August and teased that the storyline would see Jac "let her guard down" as she starts to grieve for her sister Jasmine.
 Hall added that the performances between Walkinshaw and Marcel were "mind-blowing" and that it was clear that they had "a really strong connection".
-In the aforementioned episode, Fletch attends an interview for the Director of Nursing position, but finds himself a "real-life managerial challenge" when he has to find a theatre for a patient.
-Fletch asks Jac if she will operate on his patient urgently.
-Fletch receives the promotion to Director of Nursing and is moved to Darwin ward.
-Walkinshaw hoped that with his promotion, Fletch could "bring a bit of normal-speak to the boardroom, something we can understand."